sotalol (Oral route)Pronunciation

 - For abnormal heart rhythms:

-- Adults—At first, 80 milligrams (mg) two times a day.
-Your doctor may increase your dose if needed.
+- Adults—At first, 80 milligrams (mg) one or two times a day.
+Your doctor may adjust your dose every 3 days as needed.

 - For abnormal heart rhythms: